-In the case of buildings, the low reductions under the Life scenario shows that some of the emission benefits of individual behaviour in homes are reflected in other sectors.
-For example decrease use of household appliances reduces demand for electricity and hence emissions in the power sector; smaller living spaces require lower material use which reduces emissions in the manufacturing sector.
-The implications of the scenarios are discussed for each sector, emphasizing the multiple benefits of lifestyles changes.
+In the case of buildings, the low reductions under the Life scenario shows that technology and fuel assumptions for building under the LTS Baseline are important drivers of emission reductions but also that some of the emission benefits of individual behaviour in homes are reflected in other sectors.
+For example, smaller living spaces require lower material use which reduces emissions in the manufacturing sector.
+The implications of the scenarios are discussed for each sector, emphasising the multiple benefits of lifestyles changes.